This post may contain affiliate links. Click for complete disclosures.

 - Place the peeled, roasted sweet potatoes into a bowl.

-Mix the casserole filling.
+Mix the casserole filling

-- To the bowl of sweet potatoes, add the brown sugar, butter, heavy cream, vanilla, and spices.1 Cup Brown Sugar, ½ Cup Softened Butter, 1 Teaspoon Vanilla, 1 ½ Teaspoons Cinnamon, ¼ Teaspoon Nutmeg, ¼ Teaspoon Ground Ginger, ¾ Cup Heavy Cream
+- To the bowl of sweet potatoes, add the brown sugar, butter, heavy cream, vanilla, and spices.1 Cup Brown Sugar, ½ Cup Softened Butter, 1 Teaspoon Vanilla, 1 ½ Teaspoon Cinnamon, ¼ Teaspoon Nutmeg, ¼ Teaspoon Ground Ginger, ¾ Cup Heavy Cream

 - Using a hand mixer, mix the sweet potato mixture together until combined.
+(You can taste test here if you like)

 - Once the spices have been mixed in, add the eggs and whip until the sweet potatoes become light and fluffy.2 Large Eggs

-Bake the sweet potato casserole.
+Bake the sweet potato casserole

-- Reduce the oven temperature to 350 °Fdegrees.
+- Reduce the oven temperature to 350°F

 - Transfer the casserole filling to a lightly greased 9x9 baking dish.